Sanket-DataEnt/groot/CIFAR/README.md

 ## S11 : To apply Grad Cam on the model output.
 Grad Cam/ Explainable AI helps in understanding what model is looking in the image to do the inference

+## S12 : To convert the code used in S10 to PyTorchLightning Module